liuhantao9/null-pointer-food-delivery-backend/README.md

 # Delivery

-This is the basic Delivery project that all students forked in CS5500 F20.
+This is food delivery project for team Null Pointer

 ## Requirements